krfkeith/tart/trunk/doc/source/intro/statements.rst

 If the input value is one of the types specified, then the value is bound to the corresponding variable (``str`` in the case of a :class:`String` in the example above) and that variable will be available within the scope of the case body.
-If the input does not match any of the types listed, then the :keyword:`else` case will be executed, or if there is no :keyword:`else` case then the entire statement is skipped.
+If the input does not match any of the types listed, then the :kw:`else` case will be executed, or if there is no :kw:`else` case then the entire statement is skipped.

 .. statement:: with